Trinity Celebrates Pride: Our Love Makes Us One

 History of Pride in NYC

-On June 28, 1969, a group of LGBTQ+ people resisted a police raid on the Stonewall Inn, a gay bar on Christopher Street in the West Village.
+On June 28, 1969, a group of LGBTQIA+ people resisted a police raid on the Stonewall Inn, a gay bar on Christopher Street in the West Village.
 The ensuing rebellion lasted for five nights.
 This act of resistance is now known as the Stonewall Uprising and is widely recognized as the birth of the gay liberation movement in the United States.
-Since then, LGBTQ+ communities around the world have recognized June as Pride Month.
+Since then, LGBTQIA+ communities around the world have recognized June as Pride Month.